jungmannlab/picasso/docs/render.rst

 Undrift from picked (3D)
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Performs drift correction using the picked localizations as fiducials.
-Also performs drift correction in z if dataset has 3D information.
+Also performs drift correction in z if the dataset has 3D information.

 Undrift from picked (2D)
 ^^^^^^^^^^^^^^^^^^^^^^^^